Stuart R. Cohn

 - Confidence Building in Sub-Saharan Stock Markets, Capital Market Development: The Road Ahead United Nations Programmes in the Legal Aspects of Debt and Financial Management (2000)

-The Impact of Securities Laws on Developing Companies: Would the Wright Brothers Have Gotten Off the Ground?, 3 Journal of Small Emerging Business Law, Northwestern School of Lewis and Clark College 315 (1999)
+- The Impact of Securities Laws on Developing Companies: Would the Wright Brothers Have Gotten Off the Ground?, 3 J. Small Emerging Bus.
+L., Northwestern School of Lewis and Clark College 315 (1999)